Equal Employment Opportunity Commission

 The law also:

-- required agencies to post on their Web sites specified summary statistical data relating to equal employment opportunity complaints filed with the agency by employees or applicants, and required the EEOC to post on its site summary statistical data relating to hearings requested on such complaints and appeals filed with it from final agency actions;
+• required agencies to post online data relating to equal employment opportunity complaints filed with the agency by employees or applicants, and required the EEOC to post data relating to hearings requested on such complaints and appeals filed with it from final agency actions;

-- required the amount of any claim, final judgment, award, or compromise settlement paid to any current or former federal employee or applicant in connection with specified anti-discrimination and whistleblower protection complaints to be reimbursed to the Treasury out of the operating expenses of the agency to which the discriminatory conduct is attributable.
-Agencies are expected to reimburse the general fund of the Treasury within a reasonable time, should not use a reduction in force or furloughs as means of funding a reimbursement, but may extend reimbursement over several years to avoid reductions in force, furloughs, reductions in compensation or benefits, or an adverse effect on the mission of the agency.
+• required the amount of any claim, final judgment, award, or compromise settlement paid to any current or former federal employee or applicant in connection with specified anti-discrimination and whistleblower protection complaints to be reimbursed to the Treasury out of the operating expenses of the agency to which the discriminatory conduct is attributable.
+Agencies are expected to reimburse the general fund of the Treasury within a reasonable time.
+They should not use a reduction in force or furloughs as means of funding a reimbursement and may extend reimbursement over several years to avoid triggering such actions.

 Ledbetter Fair Pay Act